erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/22_controller_design.md

 In the 3d case we have the reference frame/coordinate system at the center of mass of the payload which is also the reference frame for our CMG's torque.
 Given the current reference frame as determined by the sensors and a target reference frame (and maybe rotational velocities at that frame) one needs to find a measure of the error between the two and how to process them in the controller.

-This is luckily covered by what is known as *attitude control* for air- and spacecraft.
+This is covered by what is known as *attitude control* for air- and spacecraft.
 Given that CMGs are not uncommon in spacecraft, some attitude control systems (ACS) might even make special considerations for CMGs.
 It will be interesting to see how attitude control techniques can be combined with those for crane control.
 Especially since certain issues in ACS, such as singularities arising from the chosen error indicator, disappear given the kinematic constraints of the crane-CMG system [@OzgorenComparativeStudyAttitude2019].